 Prior to attending medical school and founding Protenus, Nick spent four years as a biomedical researcher at Johns Hopkins University, from which he holds a bachelor's degree in cellular biology.
 He also helps run The 6th Branch, a veteran-led community service organization in East Baltimore.
 During his eight years with the U.S. Army veteran, Nick was awarded two Bronze Stars, one for extraordinary valor.

 Prior to joining Protenus, she spent eight years at Booz Allen Hamilton as a senior technologist.
-Her experience there ranged from managing a support team for thousands of global users to developing and delivering precision technical documentation for Department of Defense clients.
+Her customer-facing experience there ranged from managing a support team for thousands of global users to developing and delivering precision technical documentation for Department of Defense clients.

 Christa holds an MBA from the combined University of Baltimore/Towson University program.
 She received her BS in Applied Mathematics with a minor in Economics from Loyola University in Maryland.

 Ellen followed her passion for data analysis from experimental science into the data science field.
 As director of data science, she oversees the research and development of the analytics component of the platform, with a team focused on analyzing user behavior in the EHR to find cases that are delivered to our customers.

 After studying math and chemistry as an undergrad, she earned a doctorate in neuroscience at Johns Hopkins University studying how neural activity represents experience in brain systems related to memory formation.
 Ellen was drawn to Protenus by the enormous potential in healthcare data and the desire to extract meaningful and useful signals from this data.